 Koda case: Former Jharkhand minister Ekka convicted for money laundering

-A Ranchi court has convicted former Jharkhand Minister Anosh Ekka for laundering money in a case also involving former Chief Minister Madhu Koda, officials said on Saturday.
-They said the court will sentence Ekka on March 31.
+Former Jharkhand Minister Anosh Ekka has been convicted by a Jharkhand court on money-laundering charges in connection with the PMLA case against former Chief Minister Madhu Koda and others, officials said on Saturday.
+They said the quantum of sentence for Ekka will be pronounced by the Ranchi court on March 31.

+Ekka, a former minister in the cabinet of former CM Koda, has been convicted under the Prevention of Money Laundering Act (PMLA).
+The case pertains to the money-laundering probe involving Koda and others and was unearthed by the Enforcement Directorate in September 2009 in which a number of arrests were made and assets worth hundreds of crores were attached.

+This is the 11th conviction under the law enacted in 2002 and implemented from 2005.
+Ekka has served as the rural development minister in the Koda Cabinet from 2006-08.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)